jandakazah1990/jandakazah1990/README.md

 I'm Zhandos, a  Results-driven Senior Software Engineer with 10+ years of experience in .NET development and SQL optimization.
 Skilled in :

-*reducing database query times and building robust, high-traffic enterprise applications.
-Adept at collaborating with cross-functional teams to deliver reliable solutions.
-Open to global remote or hybrid positions
+- reducing database query times
+- building robust, high-traffic enterprise applications.
+- Adept at collaborating with cross-functional teams to deliver reliable solutions
+- Open to global remote or hybrid positions

 🌱 I’m currently learning how to "think" like a Software Architect;